 (a) Interns are not considered reports. (b) “Temporary” or “rotator” reports are not considered reports.
 These include Engineering Residency participants, ITRP participants, and similar “temporary reporting” structures/rotations. (c) Dotted-line reports are not considered reports.

-In order to maintain consistent relationships within their workplace unit, stewards are generally expected to have a number of assigned members from their workplace unit for whom they are specifically responsible.
+In order to maintain consistent relationships within their Organizing Unit, stewards are generally expected to have a number of assigned members from their Organizing Unit for whom they are specifically responsible.
 This group is called a “squad”, and will generally contain at least four (4) members.
-Specific assignment of stewards to squad members is the responsibility of the Workplace Unit Chair, subject to the following constraints:
+Specific assignment of stewards to squad members is the responsibility of the Workplace Unit Chair or Chapter Coordinator, subject to the following constraints:

 (a) A member must not be assigned to a steward who is in the member’s reporting chain, even if the steward does not qualify as a “manager” according to Section 1. (b) A non-manager member must not be assigned to a steward who is a manager. (c) A member below L8 (or equivalent, for non-ladder-based Bets or companies) must not be assigned to a steward who is above L8 (or equivalent). (d) No new members should be assigned to a steward who is terminated, including if they are contesting termination.

-If a member’s employment status changes, and the changes create a violation of these assignment rules, the Workplace Unit Chair must remedy the violation within four (4) weeks.
+If a member’s employment status changes, and the changes create a violation of these assignment rules, the Workplace Unit Chair or Chapter Coordinator must remedy the violation within four (4) weeks.

 (a) Stewards must be active employees of Alphabet or its contractor companies, with access to some form of work communication.
 In the event that a steward is terminated, including in cases where that termination is contested, the steward must resign within four (4) weeks.

-(b) A steward who anticipates a change in status that would affect their squad assignments (as defined in Section 3) must report that change to their Workplace Unit Chair at least 2 weeks in advance of the change.
-If such a change in status change happens unexpectedly, the steward must report it to the Workplace Unit Chair as soon as is practical.
+(b) A steward who anticipates a change in status that would affect their squad assignments (as defined in Section 3) must report that change to their Workplace Unit Chair or Chapter Coordinator at least 2 weeks in advance of the change.
+If such a change in status change happens unexpectedly, the steward must report it to the Workplace Unit Chair or Chapter Coordinator as soon as is practical.

 (c) There are no skill requirements for being a steward.
 No such requirement may prevent an otherwise-eligible member from being a steward.

-Any member has a right to be reassigned to a different squad at any time, by requesting reassignment from the Chair of the Workplace Unit.
-The Workplace Unit Chair must reassign them, and may not assign them to the steward whose squad they are leaving in the future.
+Any member has a right to be reassigned to a different squad at any time, by requesting reassignment from the Workplace Unit Chair or Chapter Coordinator.
+The Workplace Unit Chair or Chapter Coordinator must reassign them, and may not assign them to the steward whose squad they are leaving in the future.

-If no other stewards are available, the Workplace Unit Chair should consider running new elections.
-If an election is infeasible, or if there are no volunteers, then the Workplace Unit Chair must contact the Executive Council, which, under these circumstances, may assign the member to a steward from outside the workplace unit.
+If no other stewards are available, the Workplace Unit Chair or Chapter Coordinator should consider running new elections.
+If an election is infeasible, or if there are no volunteers, then the Workplace Unit Chair or Chapter Coordinator must contact the Executive Council, which, under these circumstances, may assign the member to a steward from outside the Organizing Unit.

-The above steward rules may be overridden by majority vote of any workplace unit, in the same way that Article 14, Section 3(a) permits a workplace unit to approve alternative mechanisms for steward selection.
-The overriding workplace unit is required to keep a written record of any such overrides and must submit the record to the Recording Chair.
+The above steward rules may be overridden by majority vote of any Organizing Unit, in the same way that Article 14, Section 3(a) permits a Organizing Unit to approve alternative mechanisms for steward selection.
+The overriding Organizing Unit is required to keep a written record of any such overrides and must submit the record to the Recording Chair.